HPQC-LABS/linear_splitter/README.md

     ./create_hamiltonians.sh m n N

-It will generate the files from 6 up to N.
+It will generate the files from 6 up to N. Use

+    ./run_hamiltonians.sh m n

+to run all hamiltonians associated with R(m,n).

 Known issues
 ------------
 Sometimes `MathematicaScript` is installed as `MathematicaScript10`.
-To fix, replace all instances of `MathematicaScript` with `MathematicaScript10`.
+To fix, replace all instances of `MathematicaScript` with `MathematicaScript10` (this also includes the create_hamiltonians.sh file).

 You might have to create a directory in this repo called `hamiltonians`.